 Grammy Award-winning producer, Cheryl Pawelski has, for the past twenty-five years, been entrusted with preserving, curating and championing some of music’s greatest legacies.
 Before co-founding Omnivore Recordings, she held positions at Rhino Entertainment, Concord Music Group and EMI-Capitol Records.
 She has produced or supervised recordings, reissues and boxed sets for a diverse array of artists including: Wilco, Aretha Franklin, The Beach Boys, The Band, Big Star, Miles Davis, Rod Stewart, Otis Redding, Bette Midler, Willie Nelson, Warren Zevon, Townes Van Zandt, The Staple Singers, Hank Williams, Richard Thompson, John Coltrane and many more.
 Her soundtrack work has included Fiddler On The Roof, Raging Bull, Woodstock, Juno, Up In The Air, Shutter Island, Big Star: Nothing Can Hurt Me, and CBGB.
-She is currently serving on the Board of Trustees for The Recording Academy.
+She has served as both a Governor and Trustee for The Recording Academy and is presently on the Farm Aid Development Advisory Council.
 Her vast archival record and memorabilia collection yielded the exhibit, Spaced Out!
 The Final Frontier In Album Covers, that opened at Experience Music Project in Seattle, WA, and traveled to The Museum at Bethel Woods.
 The exhibit featured 117 space-themed albums released between the 1940s and 1969.

 FAVORITE PROJECTS FROM THE PAST: